 Empuls enables users to upload all forms of files and even helps them quickly retrieve them back.
 Files associated with conversations can be retrieved using the keywords of the conversation.

-For instance, searching 'employee' in the search brought about attachments that had 'employee' in the file name.
+For instance, searching 'employee' in the search brought about attachments with 'employee' in the file name.

 In essence, the Empuls platform is an all-in-one enterprise social intranet, knowledge-base, productivity platform, and internal communications tool.
 The 'socio-technical' work environment that Empuls helps you facilitate can strategically drive organizational goals.